-Awake People – Sexual Boundaries and Therapeutic Opportunity
+Awake People: Sexual Boundaries and Therapeutic Opportunity

-It is customary for a therapist to facilitate a client’s thinking and feeling “outside the box”, to “wake up and smell the coffee”.
+Woman pushing away manIt is customary for a therapist to facilitate a client’s thinking and feeling “outside the box”, to “wake up and smell the coffee”.
 Therapists want to assist clients to release the constraints of what is “customary” or “normal” for them and explore the world of thoughts and feelings that have been taboo or off limits.
-The other end of the spectrum is also, sometimes, the therapeutic focus i.e. learning to self regulate and develop the skills for expressing feelings such as anger in socially appropriate, non-abusive ways.
+The other end of the spectrum is also, sometimes, the therapeutic focus i.e. learning to self-regulate and develop the skills for expressing feelings such as anger in socially appropriate, non-abusive ways.
 Certainly there are clients who need such therapeutic assistance.

 I remember a colleague commenting “I make it very clear to each and every one of my clients that I will not be sexual with them and that my office is not a place for expressing rage and anger.”
 Sometimes, in some situations, for some clients such clear and definite boundaries are appropriate or necessary.

-Perhaps the client has a history of not just well contained but repressed feelings.
+Perhaps the client has a history of not just well-contained but repressed feelings.
 As the client’s trust and rapport with the therapist builds these feelings may begin to manifest.
-Some client’s have learned the best defense is a good offense.
+Some clients have learned the best defense is a good offense.
 Being offensive, in spades, may be both their safe haven and a primary consternation.
 A skilled and well-resourced therapist may help the client to open to an interior universe of terror, constriction, avoidance and denial.
 That the client may have very angry, romantic or sexual feelings for the therapist may be an opening for the therapist into the client’s interior miasma.
-If the therapist is brave and skilled enough he/she may help the client discover exiled parts of themselves that can become elements of a robust, vibrant and healthy person.
+If the therapist is brave and skilled enough they may help the client discover exiled parts of themselves that can become elements of a robust, vibrant and healthy person.

-I remember a senior colleague comment that “All relationships have a sexual element.
+I remember a senior colleague comment that “all relationships have a sexual element.
 When we go to our office we can’t exclude it as though it were a set of car keys we forgot or a puppy we left at a kennel.”
 So if sex is always here, is always a part of every relationship, perhaps it would serve us well to be aware of it and make wise choices about it.
 Can we do this if sexuality is not allowed into the therapeutic relationship?
 If or when a client manifests angry, sexual or romantic feelings for the therapist an opportunity may be presenting itself to help the client learn to manage the complex realities of relationships.
 Can I, do I help the client learn to differentiate caring, being emotionally vulnerable and seen in a compassionate way from a romantic or sexual advance, interest or activity?
 Is it not the therapist’s responsibility to help the client learn that being seen and known emotionally is safe, that being compassionate, curious and committed to their healing and the emergence of their real self (see J. Masterson) is part of a healing, loving and vibrant relationship and not grooming and exploitation?

 Skilled therapists we’ve heard of, known, been trained by, therapists such as Virginia Satir, Carl Rogers, and Jay Haley showed us that it was at this moment of authentic connection that deep, rich healing can happen.
 Current researchers such as Alan Schore (The Neurobiology of Affect Regulation) have shown us that self awareness and self image have their roots in the dyadic relationship of infant and parent.
 Martin Buber, decades before, wrote of the relationship of two people as the calling of one another into being.
 What “I” of the client do I evoke and what “you” in me is evoked by my client?
-It may be when my hands feel clammy, my mouth is dry, and my sphincters cramp that I have an opportunity present.
+It may be when my hands feel clammy and my mouth is dry that I have an opportunity present.
 An opportunity is present for healing, actually helping the client move from the darkness of shame, trepidation and anger to the light and vitality of being here and now in a connected and healthy way.

 The record of therapist sexual impropriety with clients is testament that prohibition (by itself) is insufficient or ineffectual and it is essential that therapists gain further training and consultation regarding these matters.
 James Masterson teaches that the therapist is the “guardian of the client’s Real Self”.
 I believe he is speaking of the same core reality that has been elucidated by therapists, researchers, poets and philosophers including Martin Buber and Alan Schore.